Rokiis1/roadmap/languages/javaScript/README.md

 - [Nullish Coalescing Operator](#javaScript-nullish-coalescing-operator)
 - [Exponentiation Operator](#exponentiation-operator)

+**Explanation:**

+JavaScript operators are symbols that perform operations on variables and values.
+They allow developers to manipulate data and control program flow.
+Let's explore key concepts related to various JavaScript operators:

+**Key Concepts:**

+1. **Operator Precedence**: Operators have a specific order of precedence, determining the sequence in which they are evaluated in an expression.

+2. **Type Coercion**: Some operators perform type coercion, automatically converting values to the appropriate types for an operation.

+3. **Short-Circuiting**: Logical operators exhibit short-circuiting behavior, where the second operand is only evaluated if necessary.

+4. **Chaining Operators**: Operators can be chained together to form complex expressions, allowing concise and readable code.

 ## Arithmetic Operators

+Arithmetic operators perform basic mathematical operations on numeric values.
+They include addition (`+`), subtraction (`-`), multiplication (`*`), division (`/`), and modulus (`%`) for finding the remainder.

 ## Comma Operator

+The comma operator `,` allows multiple expressions to be combined into a single statement.
+It evaluates each expression and returns the result of the last one.

 ## Remainder Operator

+The remainder operator `%` returns the remainder of a division operation.
+It is useful for tasks such as checking if a number is even or odd.

 ## Assignment Operators

+Assignment operators (`=`, `+=`, `-=`, `*=`, `/=`) assign values to variables.
+They can also perform arithmetic operations in conjunction with assignment.

 ## Unary Operators

+Unary operators operate on a single operand.
+Examples include the unary plus (`+`) and unary minus (`-`) used to convert values to numbers or change their sign.

 ## Comparison Operators

+Comparison operators (`==`, `===`, `!=`, `!==`, `>`, `<`, `>=`, `<=`) compare values and return a Boolean result.
+They are used in conditional statements and expressions.

 ## Logical Operators

+Logical operators (`&&`, `||`, `!`) perform logical operations on Boolean values.
+They are commonly used in conditions to make decisions based on multiple criteria.

 ## Logical Assignment Operators

+Logical assignment operators (`&&=`, `||=`) combine logical operations with assignment.
+They are shorthand for common patterns of updating variables based on logical conditions.

 ## Nullish Coalescing Operator

+The nullish coalescing operator (`??`) is used to provide a default value when the left operand is `null` or `undefined`.
+It helps avoid unintended fallbacks for falsy values like `0` or an empty string.

 ## Exponentiation Operator

+The exponentiation operator (`**`) raises the left operand to the power of the right operand.
+It provides a concise way to perform exponentiation.

 # Control Flow